Frequently Ask Questions

 Who is eligible for membership?

 To qualify for our program, a person must be an adult (age 18+) with a diagnosis of Major Depressive Disorder, Bipolar Disorder, Schizoaffective Disorder, or Schizophrenia.
 Other diagnoses may qualify however a letter of exception is required.

 Can I get a tour of the Clubhouse?

-A provider who is interested in touring the Clubhouse may contact Chrissy Whiting-Madison at email@example.com.
+A provider or individual who is interested in touring the Clubhouse may contact Chrissy Whiting-Madison at firstname.lastname@example.org.

 How much time do people spend at the Clubhouse?